HenryZhuonanShen24/ResNet_Models_on_CIFAR10/README.md

 # Resnet Models
 ## Description
-Pytorch Implementation of ResNet34 and ResNet50 v1.5 on CIFAR-10 dataset.
+PyTorch Implementation of ResNet34 and ResNet50 v1.5 on CIFAR-10 dataset.
 Original paper can be found [here](https://arxiv.org/pdf/1512.03385.pdf).
 In original paper model is trained on ImageNet dataset but my implementation is based on CIFAR-10 dataset.
-Thus input size to my models has shape **32x32x3**.
+Thus input image to my models has shape **32x32x3**.

 ## Models
 ResNet is one of the models which revolutionized deep learning field.
 It is the first model which deep enough and was able to achieve high accuracy on Image Classification task.